OpenAPI tool

 This generates the OpenAPI contracts for the Ballerina service in the hello_service.bal Ballerina file of which the absolute-resource-path is /hello.

-You can use the @openapi:ServiceInfo annotation for specifying the title and version information of the OpenAPI contract as follows.
+You can use the @openapi:ServiceInfo annotation for specifying the meta data such as title, description, email, contact information and version information of the OpenAPI contract as follows.

 Copy